qpakzk/os-playground/virtual-dev-env.md

 #### Create an Ubuntu virtual machine

 1. Open the desktop download site http://www.ubuntu.com/download/desktop.
+This is the _desktop_ version, rather than the _server_.

 2. Download the latest 64-bit ISO image.
-As of this writing, this is 16.04.2 LTS.
+As of this writing, that is Ubuntu 16.04.2 LTS.
 LTS stands for long-term support.

 3. Open VirtualBox and create a new machine.
 Give it a name and select **Linux** and **Ubuntu 64-bit**.